bioinfo-pf-curie/smartseq3/docs/output.md

 ### Number of UMIs per gene

-The number of UMIs per gene represent gene level expression within each cell.
-Their distributions are plot in the following graph.
-Most genes have betwwen 1 and 10 UMIs.
+The number of UMIs per gene represents gene expression level within each cell.
+Their distributions are plotted in the following graph.
+Number of UMIs per gene depends on sequencing depth.
 An upper limit of 70 UMIs (x axis) is set to allow a better representation.

 ![MultiQC](images/umiPerGene.png)